sargisabrahamyan/knnforel/README.md

-# Implement KNN uding Forel algorithm in python
+# Implement KNN using Forel algorithm in python